VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Have you ever thought about creating your own startup?
 Around which idea / concept?
+I did not think about it, but if I would do it I believe it would be in Healthcare- Radiology.

 What can your hobbies tell me that your resume can’t?
 Yoga - I can easily navigate situations of stress and I'm very careful with my health.